alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

 ##### Generate a Certificate Signing Request (CSR)

 - Connect to the **DSG Remote Desktop Gateway (RDS)** server via Remote Desktop client over the DSG VPN connection.
-Ensure that the Remote Desktop client configuration shares a folder on your local machine with the RDS Gateway.
+Ensure that the Remote Desktop client configuration shares a folder on your local machine with the RDS Gateway (or you have another way to transfer files between your local machine and the RDS Gateway VM).

 - Login with domain user `<dsg-domain>\atiadmin` and the **DSG DC** admin password from the SHM KeyVault (all DSG Windows servers use the same admin credentials)